MikeBild/introduction-graphql/introduction-graphql/schema.md

 # GraphQL Schema

-- GraphQL Schema- and Type-Language (Short-Hand Notation)
+- GraphQL Schema- and Type-Language
 - Similar to GraphQL Query-Language
 - Declaration via Build-In Type-System
 - `@deprecated` to mark as deprecated